 Read through your pre- and post-op instructions.

 Our team will give you a list of instructions for before your surgery and after it.
 Do not wait until the last minute to read these!
 Please read them carefully a day or two before your appointment.
 That way, you can call either of our two Connecticut dental offices and ask for clarifications

 Get some books, shows, or movies ready.

 After your oral surgery, you will need time at home to rest and recuperate.
 That can get boring, so it’s a good idea to get some books or videos ready before your appointment.
 Instead of wondering what to do, you’ll already have stuff lined up.

 Don’t eat or drink eight hours before your appointment.

 Oral surgery is routine, but it is still surgery.
 Because you will likely be having anesthesia of some sort, you cannot eat or drink anything starting eight hours before your visit’s start time (not the time you think the oral surgery procedure will start).
 You can always drink water and take medication, but that’s it.

 Because our dentists will be working on your teeth and gums, you shouldn’t wear anything on your face.
 That means no makeup and no jewelry such as earrings or facial piercings.
 You can leave your rings on, of course, just nothing on the face.

-Call us TODAY at our Bridgeport/Trumbull dental office (203-916-9348) or our Stratford dental office (203-212-8259) to schedule your next appointment.
+Call us TODAY at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to schedule your next appointment.
 If oral surgery is your best chance at getting healthy teeth and gums, at least you’ll be working with our expertly trained dentists who care about your experience.
 In the end, oral surgery will help you.